sitebay/docs/articles/products/platform/billing/_index.md

 - We use Stripe Checkout which is convenient.
 - A user can have multiple plans, but only one free site per account which can be on whichever team, even if it’s a paid plan.
 - If a plan expires, it will be downgraded to free, but never deleted.
 A Site  on an expired plan will be converted to free if a user’s free site is available, but deleted if not.
-- You can upgrade, downgrade, or cancel your plan at any time in your Stripe Portal, accessible by clicking Manage Plan in the My Site Bay Dashboard
+- You can upgrade, downgrade, or cancel your plan at any time in your Stripe Portal, accessible by clicking Manage Plan in the My SiteBay Dashboard
 - If you go over your visits, you can upgrade your plan to instantly get more visits.
-- Site Bay uses a monthly billing cycle.
+- SiteBay uses a monthly billing cycle.
 An invoice is automatically generated on the cycle reset date that you can find in your Team Settings dashboard.

-\*Review the [Team Settings](/docs/products/platform/billing/guides/access-billing/) section in My Site Bay guide to monitor your visits and storage usage.
+\*Review the [Team Settings](/docs/products/platform/billing/guides/access-billing/) section in My SiteBay guide to monitor your visits and storage usage.

 ### Region Specific Pricing

-For now, Site Bay plans and services are billed at the same, flat rate across data centers.
+For now, SiteBay plans and services are billed at the same, flat rate across data centers.

 ## Payments

-When an invoice is generated on the cycle reset date, Site Bay automatically attempts to charge the account's default payment method.
+When an invoice is generated on the cycle reset date, SiteBay automatically attempts to charge the account's default payment method.
 In addition to these automatic recurring payments, you can make one-time payments to add funds to your account, which will then be used to pay future invoices.

 ### Refunds